A Disproof of Large Language Model Consciousness: The Necessity of Continual Learning for Consciousness: The Proximity Argument

 One thing that's notable here is that Theorem 4.6 alone, just by strict dependency requirements, significantly constrains what kinds of theories of consciousness can apply to LLMs to some subset of their difference from non-conscious systems.
 It says that a theory of consciousness must be grounded in some property (or properties) lost between the substitution of an LLM to a (functionally equivalent) single-layer feedforward neural network to a (functionally equivalent) lookup table.
 Based on this restricted space of possibilities, Theorem 4.9 disproves their consciousness entirely by noticing that the fact that a universal substitution chain exists means that, even if there were some property lost (that a hypothetical theory of consciousness picked out) that only means mismatches would occur and so the theory would be a priori falsified.

 An example of how the Proximity Argument works can be seen by zooming into one link in the chain from lookup tables to single-hidden-layer FNNs.
-Specifically, we can make the same form of argument there, using a specific property within the substitution distance (and the only one available that can substantially ground a theory of consciousness).
+Specifically, we can make the same form of argument there, using a specific property, compression, that is within the substitution distance (and the only one available substantial enough to ground a theory of consciousness).

-\begin{corollary}[\textbf{Single-hidden-layer FNNs are non-conscious systems}] Examining a single step in the Proximity Principle: the substitution distance $d_S(N, L)$ between a lookup table $L$ and a single-hidden-layer FNN $N$ implementing the same input/output function can be entirely summarized as compression, and compression can be varied via universal substitutions, and therefore single-hidden-layer FNNs are non-conscious systems.
+\begin{corollary}[\textbf{Static Single-hidden-layer FNNs are non-conscious systems}] Examining a single step in the Proximity Principle: consider the substitution distance $d_S(N, L)$ between a lookup table, $L$, and a static single-hidden-layer FNN, $N$, implementing the same I/O function.
+This distance can be entirely summarized as the degree of compression of the I/O function, and since compression can be varied via universal substitutions, therefore single-hidden-layer FNNs are non-conscious systems.

-\begin{proof} \textbf{Step 1.} A lookup table over $n$ discrete inputs can be implemented as a maximally wide single-hidden-layer FNN (one hidden unit per possible input/output).
+\begin{proof} \textbf{Step 1.} A lookup table with $n$ discrete inputs can be implemented as a maximally wide static single-hidden-layer FNN (with one hidden unit per possible I/O).

-\textbf{Step 2.} Substitute in a narrower network, but with identical input/output.
-Given that input/output is fixed, the only difference is compression of the original function.
+\textbf{Step 2.} Substitute in a narrower network with identical I/O. Since that I/O is fixed, the only difference is in the degree of compression in the implementation.

-\textbf{Step 3.} Any theory $T$ that grounds predictions in compression can therefore yield independent predictions across these networks, all while inferences (derived from input/output) remain fixed---thus creating the pathological mismatches that falsify $T$.
+\textbf{Step 3.} Any theory $T$ that grounds its predictions of consciousness in compression can therefore yield independent predictions across networks, all while inferences (necessarily derived from I/O) remain fixed---thus creating the pathological mismatches that falsify $T$.

-\textbf{Step 4.} Therefore, only the original input/output remains to ground $T$, and so by Definition 4.2 of non-conscious systems, single-hidden-layer FNNs are non-conscious systems. \end{proof}
+\textbf{Step 4.} Therefore, only the I/O function itself remains to actually ground $T$, and so by Definition 4.2 of non-conscious systems, static single-hidden-layer FNNs are non-conscious systems. \end{proof}

 \end{corollary}